coleifer/peewee/docs/peewee/playhouse.rst

 Fields
 ------

-This module also contains several field classes that implement additional logic like encryption and compression.
-There is also a :py:class:`ManyToManyField` that makes it easy to work with simple many-to-many relationships.

 These fields can be found in the ``playhouse.fields`` module.

 .. py:class:: CompressedField([compression_level=6[, algorithm='zlib'[, **kwargs]]])

-    ``CompressedField`` stores compressed data using the specified algorithm.
-This field extends :py:class:`BlobField`, transparently storing a compressed representation of the data in the database.

     :param int compression_level: A value from 0 to 9.
     :param str algorithm: Either ``'zlib'`` or ``'bz2'``.

+    Stores compressed data using the specified algorithm.
+This field extends :py:class:`BlobField`, transparently storing a compressed representation of the data in the database.

 .. _hybrid:

 Hybrid Attributes
 -----------------

 Hybrid attributes encapsulate functionality that operates at both the Python *and* SQL levels.
 The idea for hybrid attributes comes from a feature of the `same name in SQLAlchemy <http://docs.sqlalchemy.org/en/improve_toc/orm/extensions/hybrid.html>`_.
 Consider the following example:

 .. code-block:: python